fisherhuang/gulp-less-dynamic-variables/README.md

 # gulp-less-dynamic-variables
 dynamic variables for less

-we cae use this package to dynamic add less variables
+we can use this package to dynamic add less variables

 <pre>